 - The American Bar Association (ABA) welcomes a variety of legal professionals including lawyers and paralegals.
 The American Bar Association is the largest voluntary professional organization on the globe.
 It has 400,000 members in a variety of legal roles.
 ABA also has specialty groups that are useful for networking purposes.

 - The National Federation of Paralegal Associations (NFPA) is one of the major professional organizations for paralegals and virtual paralegals.
 NFPA preceded all other professional associations for legal assistance.
 The organization consists of 50 member associations with 9,000 total members.

 - The National Paralegal Association (NPA) provides an opportunity for networking with other paralegals working in big corporations, legal offices, and other settings.
 NPA focuses on continuing education.
 Students involved in paralegal studies can join the NPA prior to graduation.
 This can give students an advantage when looking for work and scoping out various paralegal courses online or in traditional classroom environments.

 - It’s also worthwhile to join local professional associations for paralegals.
 You may even be able to find programs that cater to virtual paralegals.
 By joining local organizations, paralegals can learn about job opportunities in the legal community where they live.
 This can be particularly valuable for those who work at home and may not have an opportunity to circulate with lawyers and other legal professionals in person.

 Work from home legal assistant jobs provide great opportunities for paralegals who have small children or other obligations that prevent them from working in an office full-time.
-As more offices move to remote work strategies, there will be an even greater demand for qualified virtual paralegal professionals.
-It’s worth the time and effort to learn about recruiting agencies and professional organizations that can help you land your first job at a law firm, corporations, healthcare organization, or nonprofit agency.
+As more offices move to remote work strategies, there will be even greater demand for qualified virtual paralegal professionals.
+It’s worth the time and effort to learn about recruiting agencies and professional organizations that can help you land your first job at a law firm, corporation, healthcare organization, or nonprofit agency.